irondrive/andromeda-server/wiki/Files-App.md

 The `files editfilemeta` and `files editfoldermeta` functions edit metadata for files/folder.
 Right now the only metadata that can be changed is the item's description field.

 The `files upload` function uploads a file into the specified folder.
 The `files download` function is used to download files.
 This function disables JSON output and will just output the content of the file.
-You can also download multiple files in one request by using batch transactions.
-This will use "multi-output" mode which will prefix each file output with its 8 byte length, and also output JSON.
-E.g. when downloading 2 files you could get `(8 bytes length)(file 1 content)(8 bytes length)(file 2 content)(8 bytes length)(regular json output)`.
 The download function supports the traditional byte range HTTP headers in addition to the `fstart` and `flast` parameters.

 The `files writefile` function can overwrite all or part of a file.
 It takes a regular file input as the content to write, with an optional starting offset.
 The `files ftruncate` function changes a file's size.